 How Often Should You Actively Meditate?

 You can actively meditate when you're doing daily chores.
-Being more mindful in the moment can help you find enjoyment in the mundane.
+Being more mindful at the moment can help you find enjoyment in the mundane.

 Limbach explains how to do it: